i-RIC/docker-solverbase/README.md

 * hdf5, cgnslib library in /usr/lib/x86_64_linux-gnu (only runtimes, no headers)
 * iriclib library in /usr/local/lib

-We recommend this image to use this image, because this is much smaller than iric/solver-build.
+We recommend to run models using this image, because this is much smaller than iric/solver-build.

 ## How to build image to run models

-TODO: add description here
+TODO